Last updated: 4/23/2025

 Treatment

-For cutaneous, subcutaneous, and deep neurofibromas, surveillance is often the preferred strategy due to the benign nature of the lesions.
+For cutaneous, subcutaneous and deep neurofibromas, surveillance is often the preferred strategy due to the benign nature of the lesions.
 If treatment is required, patients may undergo surgery to remove particularly troublesome or disfiguring tumors, depending on their size and location.
 Laser or electrocautery treatment may also be an option for smaller skin neurofibromas.
-Radiation therapy, chemotherapy or both treatments may be used by some clinicians to treat NF1-associated tumors, though their role is less clear as the risks are often considered to outweigh the benefits in such cases.
+Radiation therapy, chemotherapy or both treatments may be used to treat NF1-associated neurofibromas, though their role is less clear as the risks are often considered to outweigh the benefits.
 Clinical trials are ongoing to better understand these options.

 For plexiform neurofibromas, complete surgical removal is generally not possible due to the diffuse nature of the lesions.
-In April 2020, Koselugo (selumetinib) was approved by the U.S. Food and Drug Administration (FDA) for the treatment of NF1-associated plexiform neurofibromas that are disfiguring or inoperable in children 2 years and older.
-This drug is a kinase inhibitor, meaning it functions by blocking a key enzyme that promotes cellular growth, and according to published data this medication results in shrinking plexiform tumors in up to 70% of patients.
+In April 2020, selumetinib (Koselugo) was approved by the U.S. Food and Drug Administration (FDA) for the treatment of NF1-associated plexiform neurofibromas that are disfiguring or inoperable in children 2 years and older.
+Similarly, in February 2025, mirdametinib (Gomekli) was approved by the FDA for the treatment of symptomatic NF1-associated plexiform neurofibromas that are not amenable to complete resection in adult and pediatric patents 2 years of age and older.
+These drugs are kinase inhibitors, meaning they function by blocking a key enzyme that promotes cellular growth, and according to published data these medications may may result in shrinking plexiform tumors and may improve associated symptoms.

 Physical therapy may be beneficial for some people, based on difficulties arising from tumors or bone abnormalities.
 A variety of orthopedic devices may help to improve mobility in some patients.
-Other treatment is symptomatic and supportive.
-For example, in patients who develop scoliosis, a brace may be necessary to prevent progression.
+For example, in patients who develop scoliosis, a brace may be necessary to prevent progression, though severe scoliosis may require surgery.

-Regular monitoring is important for managing the disease.
-Annual physical exams are recommended for all patients, in addition to blood pressure screening and frequent eye exams.
+Regular monitoring is important for managing NF1.
+Annual physical exams are recommended for all patients in addition to blood pressure screening and frequent eye exams.
 Children with NF1 are recommended to have annual ophthalmologic exams, as well as regular checks of head circumference and developmental assessments.
 Advanced imaging (MRI, PET, or PET/CT) may be advised to monitor internal tumors depending on location and symptoms.
-Whole-body MRI is under investigation as a tool for monitoring of internal tumors.
+Whole-body MRI is under investigation as a tool for monitoring internal tumors.
 Annual breast cancer screening (either by mammography or breast MRI) is recommended to begin at age 30 for females with NF1.

 Further monitoring of specific system abnormalities may be necessary.
 Patients should consult an appropriate specialist if they have abnormalities of the central nervous system, skeletal system, cardiovascular system or eyes.